 The Biggest Market Square in Europe!

 Rynek Glówny dates back to the 13th century and it’s thought to be the largest medieval square in Europe.
-Surrounded by historic townhouses and gothic towers of St. Mary’s Basilica the centre of the square is dominated by the Cloth Hall.
+Surrounded by historic townhouses and gothic towers of St. Mary’s Basilica the center of the square is dominated by the Cloth Hall.
 The Cloth Hall is split in two with the ground floor arcades housing stalls and shops mainly selling souvenirs and upstairs being home to the Kraków National Museum.

 There are many shops, cafes and restaurants surround the square which makes it a very touristy place, but it’s still a great place to hang out.
-With street entertainment in every direction, you look and horse drawn carriages lined up ready to take you on a tour there is plenty going on, you can spend hours sat down at one of the local cafes enjoying a drink and just watch what’s going on around you.
+With street entertainment in every direction, you look and horse-drawn carriages lined up ready to take you on a tour there is plenty going on, you can spend hours sat down at one of the local cafes enjoying a drink and just watch what’s going on around you.

 Easy to get around

 One of the most appealing things, when you visit Kraków, is that it’s so easy to get around on foot.
-With a lot of the main attractions all located in a close proximity, it’s easy to explore in a short space of time and one of the best ways.
-If you’ve had enough of walking or want to explore a bit further out from the centre, Kraków’s public transport system is very easy to use and cheap.
+With a lot of the main attractions all located in close proximity, it’s easy to explore in a short space of time and one of the best ways.
+If you’ve had enough of walking or want to explore a bit further out from the center, Kraków’s public transport system is very easy to use and cheap.
 While you can catch taxis to your destination we recommend hopping on a tram, running between 05;00 to 23:00 it’s an easy and great way to get around the city.